Skip to main content

 DME

-DME codes: 0.5–5.5× Medicare bounds.
+DME codes use 0.5–5.5× Medicare bounds with provider-network consistency tiers.
 Scores DME rate columns.

 tmp_int_accuracy_brit_dme